Cybersecurity Career Paths Guide

 Security Software Developer

-A security software developer designs prototype solutions and develop software along with integrating effective software security.
+A security software developer designs prototype solutions and develops software along with integrating effective software security.

-That said, security software developers document the software life cycle and involves with the software's full life cycle developments.
+That said, security software developers document the software life cycle and are involved with the software's full life cycle developments.

 It tests software vulnerabilities, and verifies, detects, identifies, and examines suspicious access.